Ysabella

-Ysabella is a 2007 Philippine drama television series starring Judy Ann Santos, Coney Reyes, Ryan Agoncillo and Derek Ramsay.
-The series debuted on ABS-CBN from June 25, 2007 to January 18, 2008, replacing Maria Flordeluna and was replaced by Palos.
+Ysabella is a Philippine television drama series broadcast by ABS-CBN.
+Directed by Rory B. Quintos, Don M. Cuaresma and Cathy Garcia-Molina, starring Judy Ann Santos, Coney Reyes, Ryan Agoncillo and Derek Ramsay.
+It aired on the network's Primetime Bida line up and worldwide on TFC from June 25, 2007 to January 18, 2008, replacing Maria Flordeluna and was replaced by Palos in the following week.
 The series is streaming online on YouTube.

+Santos and Agoncillo were both reunited since Kasal, Kasali, Kasalo was released on December 25, 2006 six months later followed by its sequel Sakal, Sakali, Saklolo, which was also released on December 25 of that year.

 Synopsis

 The story revolves around a young cook named Ysabella Cuenca.
 At an early age, Ysabella develops an inclination for cooking, and dreams of becoming a great cook like her mother, Rosario Cuenca.

 However, her mother's misfortune causes Ysabella to taste the bitterness of life.
 This teaches her to be meticulous and devoted to her cooking; and cynical when it comes to love.
 She grows with one goal in mind—to be the best cook in their area and exact revenge on the woman who was responsible for her mother's misery.

 Along the way, Ysabella meets three men who will show her how sweet it is to fall in love.
 Who will give her the right mixture of happiness?
 Will it be the cocky, street-smart Andrew Amarillo, the hot chef Mito Valenzuela or the serious but sensitive Albert?